taffybar/gtk-sni-tray/README.md

 taffybar
 ----------
-It is generally recommeneded that you use this widget with [taffybar](https://github.com/travitch/taffybar), which will allow you to combine it with other useful widgets, and will give more flexibility in configuration.
+It is generally recommeneded that you use this widget through [taffybar](https://github.com/travitch/taffybar) with [this module](https://github.com/travitch/taffybar/blob/master/src/System/Taffybar/SNITray.hs), which will allow you to combine it with other useful widgets, and will give more flexibility in configuration.

 StatusNotifierWatcher
 --------------------------